Jacotsu/polibeepsync/docs/source/installation-win.rst

 .. image:: pipinstall.png

-...and press ``Enter``.
+...and press ``Enter`` (if you get an error telling that ``pip`` is not a recognized command, logout and re-login, then write the command).
 Words will appear, wait.
 Once it says it has finished, look where it has been installed.

 .. image:: whereisinstalled.png